Our Story

 2018 – 2018

 October 24, 2017 – Rasin Devlopman was officially founded, beginning a new era of Roots’ work on La Gonave.
-Rasin, an organization staffed, led, and operated by Haitians, would take over the on-the-ground work Roots had been doing for a decade.
+Rasin, an independent organization staffed, led, and operated by Haitians, would take over the on-the-ground work Roots had been doing for a decade.

 Over the next months and years, Roots began transferring operational and programmatic responsibilities over to Rasin.
 In 2018, Rasin acquired its first office space on La Gonave and held its first official board meeting.